Get exclusive premium content! Sign up for a membership now!

 • A carry position that works while walking, standing, or crouching

 Test your setup before the event.
-Try sitting on pavement, walking several blocks, and lifting items from the ground.
+Try sitting on the pavement, walking several blocks, and lifting items from the ground.
 If it shifts or reveals your firearm, adjust it.

 3. Stay Aware Without Drawing Attention